Protocol

 The first socket type implements a request/response pattern.
 This represents the majority of the interactive traffic between a mKTL client and daemon.
 Because requests can be asynchronous, mKTL does not use the REQ/REP implementation in ZeroMQ, which enforces a strict one request, one response pattern; instead, we use DEALER/ROUTER, which allows any amount of messages in any order, in any direction.

 All requests are handled fully asynchronously; a client could send a thousand requests in quick succession, but the responses will not be serialized, and the response order is not guaranteed.
 Synchronous behavior, if desired, is implemented by client code and not in the protocol itself.
+Here is an example of what the full exchange on the client side might look like, in this case handling the exchange as a synchronous request:

 self.socket = zmq_context.socket(zmq.DEALER)